KiandaBPM/docs/content/docs/platform/controls/input/table.md

   ![Table search field](/images/table-search.jpg)

-- **Add first row onload** -  by default, this is set to 'Yes', meaning that when the form is loaded the first row is automatically shown
+- **Add first row onload** -  by default, this is set to 'Yes', meaning that when the form is loaded the first row is automatically shown.

 - **Enable export to csv** - you can select 'Yes' to enable the form user to export the table contents to a csv file.
 If you select 'Yes', some additional options appear in the **Edit field - Table** dialog box: